openfv/openfv/README.md

  - the readiness of the source code for production level release to end users
  - the source code state at build time

-The traditional [semantic versioning](https://github.com/semver/semver) (SemVer) approach to software versioning uses the version number format `MAJOR.MINOR.PATCH` and provides a software API-based standard for iteration of these values during software development.
-Additional metadata are commonly appended to this semantic versioning syntax to indicate the readiness of the software for general use by the end user as work progresses towards a release milestone (e.g. `v1.2.0-alpha`, `v1.2.0-beta`,`v1.2.0-rc.1`, `v1.2.0-rc.2`, `v1.2.0`).
-Projects that create compiled binary artifacts from the source code commonly associate a source code state label with the build artifact in order to identify and record the source code state at build time (e.g. the git commit SHA1 hash string).
+The established [semantic versioning](https://github.com/semver/semver) (SemVer) approach uses the version number format `MAJOR.MINOR.PATCH` with a software API-based standard for iteration of these values during the software development process.
+Additional metadata are commonly appended to this SemVer syntax to indicate the readiness of the software for general use by the end user as work progresses towards a release milestone (e.g. `v1.2.0-alpha`, `v1.2.0-beta`,`v1.2.0-rc.1`, `v1.2.0-rc.2`, `v1.2.0`).
+Projects that create compiled binary artifacts from source code frequently associate a label with the build artifact in order to identify and record the state of the source code at build time (e.g. the git commit SHA1 hash string).

-Font version strings are compiled in the nameID 5 record of the font OpenType name table.
-This name table record is defined as follows:
+The SemVer approach cannot be used in typeface software versioning as a result of the way that version strings are specified under OpenType.
+Typeface software version strings are compiled into the nameID 5 record of the OpenType font binary name table.
+This name table record is specified under OpenType as:

 ##### OpenType name table nameID 5 record definition